 Perception Box: A Detailed Explanation

-Perception Box is a powerful metaphor, created by Elizabeth R. Koch, that describes how a person's perception is skewed by various factors such as beliefs, biases, and narratives.
+Perception Box is a groundbreaking framework developed by Elizabeth R. Koch that describes how a person's perception is structured by various factors such as beliefs, biases, and narratives.
 It relates to the architecture of the mind that all humans, young and old, and indeed, all conscious creatures, are constrained by.
 We each live in our own Perception Box, a box whose walls are invisible and unbreakable, as we can only experience what our neural circuitry permits our mind to experience.
 These walls, or constraints, become the filter through which we interpret everyone and everything.
-This ineluctable fact is true of every sentient being, each adapted to their niche, and so, as a consequence, each with their own, distinct, perception box.
+This ineluctable fact is true of every sentient being, each adapted to their niche, and so, as a consequence, each with their own, distinct, Perception Box.
 We like to use this term as it encompasses the entire construct of our mind that we are used to calling ‘reality’.
-Explanations that reduce our experiences to constituent parts may hinder researchers from finding the most useful interventions.
-We believe that it is critical to understand the neural mechanisms underlying the Perception Box construct, but the primary focus of our research funding is on subjective experience, which we believe to be the combined product of these mechanisms.
-The extent to which our perceptions are skewed can be described in terms of expansion or contraction.
-When our Perception Box is contracted, our experience is highly constrained by negative factors.
-When expanded, we gain additional freedom to have more open, curious, and healthy experiences.
+It is critical to understand the neural mechanisms underlying the Perception Box construct, but the primary focus of our research funding is on subjective, conscious experience – the way people feel – which is the outcome of these mechanisms.

 Everyone, even the most enlightened person, is a prisoner within their own conscious experience of perceived reality.